Outfall safari

 Upload your data

-Please use this as guidance when selecting a category that most closely matches what you see at the outfall you are assessing (there might not be a perfect fit).
+The aesthetics of the outfall have been categorised as follows.
+When surveying the outfall, choose the category that most closely matches what you see at the outfall you are assessing (there might not be a perfect match).
+This allows us to see if there are signs of the potential pollution source.

 Example Scoring for Outfall Safari: